AI Glossary (WIP)

 Model

-Massive file of numbers (weights or parameters) that work together mathematically to generate responses.
+Massive file of numbers (weights or parameters) that work together mathematically to generate text responses.
 The model has no memory, personality, or tools.
 It generates answers token by token based on probability.

 Model Context Protocol (MCP)